 - Getting Around Transylvania

 - Safety in Transylvania

 - Things to Know Before Traveling to Transylvania: FAQs

 Where is Transylvania?

 Transylvania is the largest region in Romania.
-Transylvania literally means ‘the land beyond the forest,’ so in addition to its colorful and charming cities, you can expect a great deal of quality time spent in the great outdoors.
+Transylvania literally means ‘the land beyond the forest’.
+In addition to its colorful and charming cities, you can expect a great deal of quality time spent in the great outdoors.
 When planning your visit to Transylvania, be sure to allocate some time to get out in nature.

-Transylvania is a plateau that is bordered on two sides by the Carpathian Mountains and on one side by the Apuseni Mountains.
+Transylvania is a plateau that is bordered on two sides by the Carpathian Mountains and on one side by the Apuseni Mountains (Western Carpathians).